 Western Chances features eight board of directors with a wide range of skills and expertise.
 With an average tenure of eight years, the Western Chances Board is focused on building sustainability to achieve long term impact.
 Their hard work, dedication and enthusiasm has seen them achieve significant positive results for young people in Melbourne’s west.

 Terry Bracks AM AM GAICD BEd GradDipAppSc

-Terry Bracks is a board member of the Melbourne Theatre Company Foundation, is Patron of Heide Gallery and Patron of the Williamstown Literary Festival, and has been a board member of Breast Cancer Network Australia, the National Film and Sound Archive, the Australian Children’s Television Foundation and a past Trustee of the Victorian Arts Centre Trust.
+Terry Bracks is a board member of the Melbourne Theatre Company Foundation, Patron of Heide Gallery and Patron of the Williamstown Literary Festival.
+She has been a board member of Breast Cancer Network Australia, the National Film and Sound Archive, the Australian Children’s Television Foundation and a Trustee of the Victorian Arts Centre Trust.

-Terry has worked as a teacher in regional Victoria and as an electorate officer to Federal MPs.
-She received a Centenary Medal, has been inducted onto the Women’s Honour Roll and was awarded an Honorary Doctorate by Victoria University.
-Terry was made a Member of the Order of Australia in 2012.
+Terry worked as a teacher in regional Victoria and as an electorate officer to Federal MPs.
+She received a Centenary Medal, was inducted onto the Women’s Honour Roll, awarded an Honorary Doctorate by Victoria University and made a Member of the Order of Australia in 2012.

 Rosalind Willett BEd

-Ros Willett is Managing Partner of marketing agency Willett Marketing.
-Ros has a Bachelor of Education and has held teaching and principal positions in secondary schools, including the development and provision of specialist education programs for disadvantaged youth.
+Rosalind Willett has previously held teaching and Principal positions in secondary schools, including the development and provision of specialist education programs for disadvantaged young people.
 As Managing Partner at Willett Marketing, Ros has accumulated extensive managerial experience.
 Her experience includes sponsorship and event management, digital communications and education campaigns for corporate and government clients.

 Patrick J Flannigan BBus FAIM FAICD Dip

 Patrick Flannigan has over 25 years of commercial experience in industrial services, hospitality and tourism.
-He has held senior positions up to CEO level with responsibilities for a wide range of activities including finance, operations and marketing.
-He has established his own business and currently serves on the Boards of various companies, both public and private.
+He has held many senior positions with responsibilities for a wide range of activities including finance, operations and marketing.

 Gaye Hamilton B Sc (ED)